vonagam/ash_jason/README.md

 end
 ```

+All optional steps can be specified multiple times and are applied in the order they were defined in.

+A result object on which those steps operate is a key-value list - not map, not keyword list.
+- Unlike map the order is stable and guaranteed.
+- Unlike keyword list it can have string keys.

-#### pick
+#### `pick`

-Keys to pick from a record and include in json.
+Keys to pick from a record and include in the result.
+Accepts a fixed explicit list of keys or a map with a configuration of default behaviour.

 Values of `nil`/`Ash.NotLoaded`/`Ash.ForbiddenField` are omitted.

-Can be specified as a fixed explicit list of keys or a map with a configuration of default behaviour.

 Map can have such options as:
 - `private?` - Whenever to pick private fields.
 - `sensitive?` - Whenever to pick sensitive fields.
 - `include` - Keys to pick.
 In addition to fields.
 - `exclude` - Keys not to pick.

 ```elixir
 jason do